Amir-Haytham/Super-Market-Branches-System/README.md

 # Super Market Branches Management System
-A Data base for Super Market which has distributed branches in different governorates for File Processing (CS211) Course Project.
+A Data base console application for Super Market which has distributed branches in different governorates for File Processing (CS211) Course Project.

 ## Entity Relationship Diagram (ERD) for the Data Base of the Project